 Made in Australia using Italian fine art paper and traditional English library buckram, our archival-quality journals are timeless keepsakes that will help you preserve your story—forever.
 Each journal is individually handcrafted by experienced craftsmen in a family-owned bindery in Melbourne, and every journal is filled with heartfelt prompts to inspire you to capture your story in words.
 We envision our journals becoming a treasured possession not only for yourself, but also for your loved ones—a keepsake to be passed from one generation to the next.
 You can read more about our journals here.

 Our first journal, Write Your Heart Out, is our flagship journal.
-Inspired by our Life:Captured Project, this timeless keepsake is filled with everyday journaling prompts to help you preserve your story in 2017.
-The journal has 180 pages, and every page has a prompt.
+This timeless keepsake comes in two volumes and each volume is filled with everyday journaling prompts to help you preserve your story in 2017.
+Each journal volume has 180 pages, and every page has a prompt.
 Write Your Heart Out comes in five classic colours—black, green, grey, navy, and white—and we have a limited number of journals in each colour.

 The making of our journals